 May 19, 2015 MCW News - Diet and other lifestyle and environmental factors can change your genes, which could make you susceptible to high blood pressure, or hypertension, and could be inherited.
 Now, researchers and physicians at the Medical College of Wisconsin (MCW) are working to determine exactly how that happens—and why.

 The American Heart Association (AHA) has formed a national hypertension research network comprised of four research institutions.
 AHA has awarded MCW a four-year, $3.7 million dollar award to create a Strategically Focused Hypertension Research Center that will focus on the epigenetics and epigenomics of hypertension.

-Mingyu Liang, MB, PhD, professor of physiology and director of the Center of Systems Molecule Medicine at MCW, is the primary investigator who will lead the MCW Center.
+Mingyu Liang, MB, PhD, Eminent Scholar, Professor of Physiology and Director of the Center of Systems Molecule Medicine at MCW, is the primary investigator who will lead the MCW Center.